shubhamborke7778/Technical-Paper/Technical Paper.md

 #### 2. Proxy Server Cache

 Proxy server cache is found in proxy servers where clients accessing data from.
 It helps to serve data faster from the web and client also.
 When the rapid request arrives at the proxy server will check further for the cache.
-If a cache key is found, then similar contents will served to the client or similar checks for the web to receive it.
+If a cache key is found, then similar contents will be served to the client or similar checks for the web to receive it.

 #### 3. Original Server Cache